BGroever/DEM/README.md

 ## CUDA

-The GPU-friendly cuda code is located in the GPU\_compute.
+The GPU-friendly cuda code is located in the `GPU`.
 The system requirements are given in the CS205 Team7 PDF report submitted on Tuesday, May 7, 2019.
 The code can be compiled on a GPU instance using the linux command:

 ```Bash
 make